squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L03-DockerContainers.md

     docker pull IMAGE_URI

-Like, in our case the image uri is as follows:
+Like, in our case the image URI is as follows:

 ```
 docker pull public.ecr.aws/u8i3s3j7/road-to-devops-sentiment-analysis:sa-logic